 Q: How does the difficulty in diagnosing interstitial lung disease affect patients?

-Dr. Narewski: Unfortunately, these diagnoses on average take many years to get right.
+Dr. Camac: Unfortunately, these diagnoses on average take many years to get right.
 The average patient will see 3 or more doctors before they get the proper diagnosis.

 Patients who do not get the proper diagnosis are, unfortunately, very, very likely to have a rapid decline in quality of life over several years.